Tank1334/Onboarding-Newbies/chapter_04/final_exercise_05.md

 2) Discuss the differences between the methods used for saving the data.

 ### h.
 Tracking Crime Time: Analyzing the Most and Least Active Hours
-- Analyze the crime data to determine which hour of the day witnessed the most crimes and which had the least.
+- Analyze the crime data to determine which day witnessed the most crimes and which had the least.
 - Provide insights to Batman, so he can strategize his patrol hours more effectively.

 ## Instructions